South Andaman Island: Administration

-Politically, South Andaman Island has the tehsils of Ferrargunj and Port Blair.
+Politically, South Andaman Island has the tehsils of Ferrargunj and Sri Vijaya Puram.

 Demographics

 Port Blair, the capital of the islands, is located on the southern part of this island.

 Other big cities are : Bambooflat, Prothrapur, and Garacharma.

-North Andaman had a population of 209,602 at the 2011 census.
-The population for the whole of the Andaman and Nicobar Islands was 356,152 in 2001.
+South Andaman had a population of 238,142 at the 2011 census.

-The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 80.6%.
+The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 89.13.

 Tourism

-South Andaman plays very important role in Tourism sector as it serves as an entry point for Andamans.
+South Andaman plays very important role in the tourism sector as it serves as an entry point to the Andamans.